auth0/docs/articles/migrations/guides/legacy-lock-api-deprecation.md

 Instead of doing this, applications should now use `checkSession()` instead of `getSSOData()`.
 The `getSSOData()` function performs more work behind the scenes than is needed for this purpose and applications that are not switched to `checkSession()` will suffer a needless performance penalty.

-The poll interval between checks to `checkSession()` should be at least 10 seconds between calls to avoid any issues in the future with rate limiting of this call.
+The poll interval between checks to `checkSession()` should be at least 15 minutes between calls to avoid any issues in the future with rate limiting of this call.

 #### Web applications

 In "web applications", the backend typically has a session for the user.
 Over time, the application session may expire, in which case the application should renew the session.
 The application backend should invoke a call to the [/authorize](/api/authentication#authorize-client) endpoint to get a new token.
 If the Authorization Server (Auth0 in this case) still has a session for the user, the user will not have to re-enter their credentials to log in again.
 If Auth0 no longer has a session for the user, the user has to log in again.

-Customers with web applications who make server-side calls as part of the [Authorization Code Grant Flow](/api-auth/grant/authorization-code), and use the `response_type = code`, should use this approach.
-Specifically, such applications should make an /authorize request to refresh the token, which effectively renews the application session.
+Customers with web applications which call the API from their backend should use this approach.
+Specifically, they should [call /oauth/token](/tokens/refresh-token/current#use-a-refresh-token) to renew their token.

 ### How to log users out